 Kew Gardens is the home of Kew Palace.
 Set within the grounds, this cosy palace is on a smaller scale to most of the other Royal palaces, and was the country home of King George III.
 Many of the rooms have been restored to the décor from 200 years ago, to offer a unique insight into the family life and household that previous members of the Royal family would have experienced.
 The bedrooms of the princesses, the intimate dining room and the Georgian Royal Kitchens, newly restored, are all open to the public.

 With so much to see at Kew Gardens and Kew Palace, one needs a day to experience it all and the site’s four cafes and restaurants ensure that you’ll find the sustenance to keep you going.

 Gardens open at 10am every day, closing times vary throughout the year.

-Please note that the Treetop Walkway will be closed over the winter period from 28 October 2019 to 12 January 2020 and the Hive installation will be closing for maintenance from 6th January to 31st March 2020.
+Please note that the Hive installation will be closing for maintenance from 6th January to 31st March 2020.
 Kew Palace opens on 3rd April 2020.